spatialos/FlexibleProjectExample/docs/build-process/worker-build-process.md

 # Building a worker executable
 This page explains how to build a [worker](https://docs.improbable.io/reference/latest/shared/glossary#worker) in a SpatialOS project using the flexible project layout (FPL).
-It also serves as a guide on how to migrate the build process of a worker from the [current project layout (CPL)](https://docs.improbable.io/reference/latest/shared/reference/project-structure) to the FPL.
+It also serves as a guide on how to migrate the build process of a worker from the [structured project layout (SPL)](https://docs.improbable.io/reference/latest/shared/reference/project-structure) to the FPL.
 Refer to our [Migration guide](../migration-guide/migration-guide-master-page.md) for a summary of additional migration steps.

 We provide a reference implementation for building a C# worker that includes all worker build steps described in this guide.
 You can find it in the form of a shell script [here](../../SpatialOS/scripts/build_project.sh).